 chool Accounts are sent out at the beginning of each year. and include a Subject Fee for Curriculum and a Technology Subject Fee.
-These fees cover the workbooks and curriculum materials specifically designed by the school to supplement student learning and to purchase materials such as stationery, art and craft supplies to make learning creative and engaging.
-We also need to constantly upkeep and replace our instructional computers and iPads for students K-4.
+These fees cover the workbooks and curriculum materials specifically designed by the school to supplement student learning.
 Excursions are billed to families as they arise.

 Families may wish to make a voluntary contribution to the P&C to cover ground maintenance and support of specific teaching and learning initiatives available at our school.
-There is also the opportunities to make a voluntary contribution to support our School Library.
+There is also the opportunities to make a voluntary contribution to support our School